cashubtc/nuts/bonded-pol.md

     || max_challenge_bytes_u32
     || max_response_bytes_u32
     || min_challenge_bond_u64
+    || challenger_bounty_u64
     || bytes_1(receipt_signature_scheme)
     || opcode_profile_hash
     || verifier_program_hash
 )
 ```

 `opcode_profile_hash` commits to the activated opcode numbers and exact consensus semantics used by the compiler. `verifier_program_hash` commits to the compiled Tapleaf templates with the `PROGRAM_HASH` literal replaced by a distinguished 32-byte placeholder, plus their leaf versions and canonical tree layout.
 The final scripts instantiate that placeholder with `program_hash`; this normalization avoids a circular hash definition.
 Both hashes are 32 bytes.
-Version 1 fixes `receipt_signature_scheme = 0` and `MIN_CHALLENGE_BOND = 0`.
+Version 1 fixes `receipt_signature_scheme = 0`.
 Implementations MUST reproduce this preimage byte-for-byte and reject a state whose `program_hash` differs.

 ### 5.2 Canonical Proof and Witness Types